Sneha14Surya/Automation_Project/README.md

 # Automation_Project
-Upgrad assignment to write the bash script for installing apache2 creating tar file for apache logs in uploading the same on S3 bucket.
+Upgrad assignment to write the bash script for installing apache2 Creating .tar file for apache access logs and uploading the same on S3 bucket.
+This also contains the cron job which will trigger automation.sh script every day at 8PM